IntroductionThese short, easy walks around Arthur's Pass village feature waterfalls, forest or alpine views - they are great options for kids.

 There are a few interpretation points along the walk and seats along the way with good views of the surrounding mountains.
 An excellent self-guided booklet about the different native plants and their habitats is available from the Arthur’s Pass Visitor Centre.

 The track finishes opposite the Dobson Memorial on the other side of the road.
-Lake Misery Walking Track leading to the Otira Valley Track starts here.
-You can either return the same way to the car park, or walk further.
+Return the same way to the car park.

 Old Coach Road